 Visit the official Parivahan e-Challan portal.

-Prefer the traditional route?
-Here's how to pay your challan offline:
+If you prefer the traditional route, here's how to pay your challan offline:

 1. Visit a Bangalore Traffic Police Station - Go to the nearest traffic police station with your challan details.

 Following traffic rules not only keeps you safe but also helps avoid fines.
-Here are key safety practices:
+Here are a few key safety practices:

 ● Always wear a helmet (rider and pillion).